Zyklon B: Use in the Holocaust

 Sonderkommandos (special work crews forced to work at the gas chambers) wearing gas masks then dragged the bodies from the chamber.
 The victims' glasses, artificial limbs, jewelry, and hair were removed, and any dental work was extracted so the gold could be melted down.
 If the gas chamber was crowded, which they typically were, the corpses were found half-squatting, their skin discolored pink with red and green spots, with some foaming at the mouth or bleeding from their ears.
 The corpses were burned in the nearby incinerators, and the ashes were buried, thrown in the river, or used as fertilizer.
 With the Soviet Red Army approaching through Poland, the last mass gassing at Auschwitz took place on 30 October 1944.
-In November 1944, Reichsführer-SS Heinrich Himmler, head of the SS, ordered gassing operations to cease throughout the Reich.
+In November 1944, Reichsführer-SS Heinrich Himmler, head of the SS, ordered gassing operations to cease throughout Nazi Germany.